dddiaz/api.dddiaz.com/README.md

     - brew install hugo
     - navigate to frontend folder and read readme for how to create content
     - if pycharm terminal doesnt recognize commands, make sure to open with charm .
+- note you may need to invalidate the cloudfron cache, thats not automated in the buildspec yet